-Performance Measure Weight How Calculated Reason For Use Adjusted Revenue 25% GAAP revenues on a constant currency basis adjusted to include revenues not recorded due to the deferred revenue purchase accounting adjustment recorded in accordance with GAAP.
-We believe Adjusted Revenue is useful to investors and management as a supplemental measure to evaluate our performance on a consistent basis.
-Adjusted EBITDA 30% GAAP Net income (Loss) attributable to Dun & Bradstreet adjusted to exclude certain income statement items including, but not limited to, (i) depreciation and amortization; (ii) interest expense and income; (iii) income tax provision or benefit; (iv) the deferred revenue purchase accounting adjustment recorded in accordance with GAAP; (v) equity-based compensation; (vi) charges associated with significant legal and regulatory matters; (vii) exit costs, impairments, and other charges; (viii) costs associated with debt and equity offerings; (ix) acquisition- related costs; and (xi) other expenses and income, net.
-We believe Adjusted EBITDA is useful to investors as a supplemental measure to evaluate the overall operating performance of companies in our industry.
+Performance Measure Weight How Calculated Reason For Use Adjusted Revenue 30% GAAP revenues on a constant currency basis.
+Adjusted Revenue is useful to investors and management as a supplemental measure to evaluate our performance on a consistent basis.
+Adjusted EBITDA 25% GAAP Net income (Loss) attributable to Dun & Bradstreet, adjusted to exclude certain income statement items including but not limited to: (i) depreciation and amortization; (ii) interest expense and income; (iii) income tax provision or benefit; (iv) equity-based compensation; (v) exit costs, impairments, and other charges; (vi) transition costs primarily consisting of non-recurring expenses associated with transformational and integration activities, as well as incentive expenses associated with our synergy program; (vii) equity in net income of affiliates; (viii) net income attributable to non-controlling interests; (ix) merger, acquisition and divestiture-related costs; (x) other expenses and income - net; and (xi) other adjustments primarily related to non- recurring charges such as legal expense associated with significant legal and regulatory matters.
+Adjusted EBITDA is useful to investors as a supplemental measure to evaluate the overall operating performance of companies.
 Management uses Adjusted EBITDA as a measurement used to compare our operating performance to our peers and competitors.
-New sales 25% The aggregate of (i) sales of products to new clients in 2022; and (ii) sales of products to existing clients with an incremental increase over prior year sales.
-We believe new sales is a driver of future revenue growth.
+New sales 25% The aggregate of (i) sales of products to new clients in 2023; and (ii) sales of products to existing clients with an incremental increase over prior year sales.
+New sales is a driver of future revenue growth.
 It rewards management for success at selling new products to our clients and gaining new clients.
 We believe this performance measure is a tangible indication of our executives' immediate efforts to grow Adjusted revenue and Adjusted EBITDA.
-Adjusted EPS 10% Adjusted Net Earnings divided by the diluted weighted average shares of common stock outstanding, adjusted to exclude certain income statement items including, but not limited to: (i) depreciation and amortization; (ii) interest expense and income; (iii) income tax provision or benefit; (iv) the deferred revenue purchase accounting adjustment recorded in accordance with GAPP; (v) equity-based compensation; (vi) charges associated with significant legal and regulatory matters; (vii) exit costs, impairments, and other charges; (viii) costs associated with debt and equity offerings; (ix) acquisition-related costs; and (x) other expenses and income, net.
-We believe Adjusted EPS is an important measure of our performance as it reflects growth and profitability as well as the effectiveness of our capital allocation.
+Adjusted EPS 10% Adjusted Net Earnings divided by the diluted weighted average shares of common stock outstanding, adjusted to exclude certain income statement items including, but not limited to: (i) incremental depreciation and amortization resulting from the application of purchase accounting; (ii) equity-based compensation; (iii) exit costs, impairments, and other charges; (iv) merger, acquisition and divestiture-related costs; (v) transition costs primarily consisting of non-recurring expenses associated with transformational and integration activities, as well as incentive expenses associated with our synergy program; (vi) debt refinancing and extinguishment costs; (vi) ther adjustments primarily related to non-recurring charges such as legal expense associated with significant legal and regulatory matters; and (x) tax effect of the non-GAAP adjustments and other tax effect adjustments.
+Adjusted EPS is an important measure of our performance as it reflects growth and profitability as well as the effectiveness of our capital allocation.
 Adjusted EPS is a common basis for equity valuation and widely followed by the investment community.

-Adjusted EBITDA and Adjusted Revenue are non-GAAP financial measures that we believe are useful to investors in evaluating our overall financial performance.
+Adjusted EBITDA, Adjusted Revenue and Adjusted EPS are non-GAAP financial measures that we believe are useful to investors in evaluating our overall financial performance.
 We believe these measures provide useful information about operating results and profitability, enhance the overall understanding of past financial performance and future prospects and allow for greater transparency with respect to key metrics used by management in its financial and operational decision making.